 Small businesses leave a smaller environmental footprint.

 Air pollution, heaps of trash, and high electricity usage are not typical of small businesses.
-What is typical are local establishments that care about the health and sustainability of their community because they share it with their customers.
+However, what is typical are local establishments that care about the health and sustainability of their community because they share it with their customers.

-We hope you decide to support small businesses this Saturday, throughout the holiday season, and into the New Year, and we hope you had a Happy Thanksgiving.
+We hope you decide to support small businesses this Saturday, throughout the holiday season, and into the New Year.
+We hope your Thanksgiving was wonderful.
 Happy holidays!

 Located in Waldorf, MD, Adams Crossing offers affordable luxury apartments ranging from two to three bedrooms.
 Haven’t taken a tour of Adam’s Crossing yet?
 Schedule a tour with one of our marketing professionals to see why we’re a 2017 Top Rated apartment community through ApartmentRatings!